-The Carle Foundation Hospital is designated by the state as a level one trauma unit and level three perinatal facility, and is equipped to provide emergency pediatric care.
+Illinois designated Carle Foundation Hospital as a level one trauma unit and level three perinatal facility equipped to provide emergency pediatric care.
 Although 79% of patients surveyed stated that they would recommend this facility to their family and friends, other data presents some serious concerns.

-We will only collect payment when we secure damages on your behalf - and if we are unable to win your case or negotiate a settlement; our services will be free of charge.
+Our Champaign IL attorneys will only collect payment when they secure damages on your behalf - and if they cannot win your case or negotiate a settlement, our services will be free of charge.

 Contact us for more information on effective strategies our Champaign IL attorneys use in medical malpractice cases and detailed law firm profiles.